 You will need a regular commercially available solo* upright bike.
 However, it’s important that it is suitable for the kind of riding that the event will entail, since our routes are designed to be challenging.
 The right equipment is required to ride them safely and to minimise risk.
 For example, that means your bike needs to have brakes capable of handling steep, sustained descents.
 If you have any concerns that your bike may not be suitable/appropriate, please get in touch and we will be happy to advise.

-*Tandems are also permitted, but you will be placed in a separate category rather than the pairs one.
+*Tandems are also permitted for TPA and WWC, but you will be placed in a separate category rather than the pairs one.

 Can I book accommodation along the route in advance?